rundeck/rundeck/docs/en/07-administration/07-chapter1.md

 Cygwin on Windows as it includes SSH and a number of Unix-like tools that are useful when you work in a command line environment.

+#### Passing environment variables through remote command

+To pass environment variables through remote command dispatches, it is required to properly configure the SSH server on the remote end.
+See the `AcceptEnv` directive in the "sshd\_config(5)" manual page for instructions.

+Use a wild card pattern to permit `RD_` prefixed variables to provide open access to RunDeck generated environment variables.

 ## Managing logins